Skip to Content

 We may earn a commission when you click this link, at no extra cost to you.

-Apply with a roller, and the paint is dry to the touch in 4-6 hours.
+Apply with a roller, and the paint will dry to the touch in 4-6 hours.
 It’s ready for foot traffic in just 24 hours.

 Best Value: Kilz Interior/Exterior Enamel Porch & Patio Latex Floor Paint

 Apply the second coat in 4-6 hours.
 Reviewers love the attractive slate-gray coloring.
-One coat offers a light wash of color, but homeowners used up to three coats for the desired effect.
+One coat offers a light wash of color, but homeowners use up to three coats for the desired effect.

 Best for No Primer: Ready Seal Exterior Wood Stain and Sealer